rschwa6308/Crossword-Puzzle-Solver/write-ups/progress_report/progress_report.md

         return not stuck
 ```

-Both of these have the highly restrictive property that they solve the puzzle "in ink" so to speak, meaning that once a slot is written to it is never changed.
+This algorithm has the highly restrictive property that they solve the puzzle "in ink" so to speak, meaning that once a slot is written to it is never changed.
 Despite being really dumb, they actually work alright.
-I would even wager that `BasicSolverThreshold` does better on some Thursdays than I do!

-Here are some performance metrics for a test suite of 100 randomly chosen puzzles (care was taken to separate train and test sets).
+Here are some performance metrics for a test suite of 100 randomly chosen test puzzles.
 ```
-{'average_fill_accuracy': 0.513,
- 'average_fill_percentage': 0.793,
- 'solver': <class 'solvers.BasicSolver'>}
 {'average_fill_accuracy': 0.606,
  'average_fill_percentage': 0.745,
  'solver': <class 'solvers.BasicSolverThreshold'>}